foxriver76/ioBroker.sonnen/README.md

 ## Usage
 Here you can find a description of the states and how to use them.
 The most states of this adapter are read-only states.
+Note, that there are two different sonnen API's so if you are missing states, they are probably not supported.

 ### States